samallenonline/CS3300-003-Kigo/README.md

 Framework: React.js

-Purpose: User interface and interaction.
+Purpose: Provides a visually appealing and interactive user interface for the app, allowing users to navigate the app, authenticate with Spotify, and view personalized haikus.

 Key Features:
+- GUI that ensures a user-friendly experience for navigating the app's functionality.
-- Spotify authentication flow.
+- Spotify authentication and haiku generation flow.
-- Haiku generation interface.
 - Dynamic rendering of user-specific data.
+- Account preferences stored in local data.

 2. **Backend (Node.js)**

 Framework: Express.js

-Purpose: API integration and coordination between the frontend and backend.
+Purpose: Acts as a middle man by managing communication between the frontend and backend and ensuring seamless functionality across all components.

 Key Features:
 - Serves the React app.
-- Handles routes like /login, /callback, and /generate-haiku.
+- Manages routes such as /login, /callback, and /generate-haiku.
-- Executes Java JAR files for Spotify data retrieval and haiku generation.
+- Executes Java JAR files to complete various tasks such as retrieving Spotify data, fetching song lyrics, processing these lyrics, and generating personalized haikus.

 3. **Java Libraries (JAR Files)**

-Purpose: Core processing logic.
+Purpose: Provides the core logic for the app, implemented through modular and resuable Java components.

 Components:
 - Spotify API integration for retrieving top tracks.